 For the Upper Mustang Naar-Phu Valley Camping Trek, there will be one team leader/guide.
 We also provide an assistant leader (1 assistant per six trekkers), and Sherpa porters for carrying luggage (usual compliment is one porter for two trekkers).
 This arrangement ensures that anybody in the group gets sick; the trip can still go ahead as planned.
 Swiss Nepal Family Trekking & Expedition can run this trek for any size group, but the maximum size is 12 people in order to make it a pleasant and enjoyable trip.
 However, if you would like to have a larger group, Swiss Nepal Family Trekking & Expedition can make the appropriate arrangements as well.

 All accommodations are included in the trip cost and SNFT has chosen the best deluxe accommodation for Four nights in 3-Star Hotels in Kathmandu and One night in Pokhara.
 For the remaining Twenty-Five nights in comfortable two-men camping tent.
 To sleep in tent, 4 season sleeping bag and foam mattress will be provided.
 We maintain standard comfort in every matter based on the enforceable conditions such as weather calamities.
-All hotel and camping accommodation is on twin sharing basis, Solo travelers may share a room or tent with someone of the same sex, or if requested, you may indicate your preference and get single room/tent on request by paying additional fee.
+All hotel and camping accommodation is on twin sharing basis, Solo travelers may share a room or tent, or if requested, you may indicate your preference and get single room/tent on request by paying additional fee.

 During the Upper Mustang Naar-Phu Valley Camping trek, we can enjoy freshly cooked, hygienic and delicious typical Nepali meals on full board basis prepared by our experienced and trained cook during the trek with different ethnic cuisines as well as all types of international cuisine (Tibetan, Continental, Italian, Indian, etc.).
 We can even enjoy hot chocolates, variety of breads, drinks and snacks.
 Lunch will be served on the way to our destination and usually along the trail.
 Note that at the camping trek, the food is good, although the menus will be limited.
 A farewell dinner with cultural show and breakfast will be served in our stay in Kathmandu as well as breakfast served in Pokhara.